 We also use the bathroom as storage in the camper.
 We don’t use the shower so I put up a couple tension rods and we hang all the kids clothes in there.
 Undies go in a hanging shoe shelf thing that I cut off so it only has 4 slots ( one for each child).
 We use the bathtub to hold our shower caddies and a large hamper for dirty clothes.
 [My husband] and I wear cheap flip flops to the shower.
 Also for little ones it’s much easier to use a terry cloth robe for the shower house.
 No undies or PJs needed after showering.
 Just put the robe on and head black to the camper to finish getting dressed.”

-Although my own personal experience traveling with little ones is just beginning, I think my friends, family, and fellow bloggers did a pretty outstanding job of packing this post with valuable advice.
+Although my own personal experience traveling with kids is just beginning, I think my friends, family, and fellow bloggers did a pretty outstanding job of packing this post with valuable advice.
 I hope you benefitted from their insight as much as I did!

 But the fun isn’t over!
 If you have some really awesome tricks up your sleeve that you didn’t see listed above, would you do me a favor and share them in the comments below?
 Let’s make this post the ultimate go-to resource for traveling families everywhere!